Losers have goals. Winners have systems.

 Once the daily habits are established, the next step is to chain them.
 There are three components to a habit;

 - the Action or Routine that you take,

 - a Reward upon completion of the habit.

-In Game Design and inherent in the way the GameSystem has been built the “If This Then That” engine drives the stacking
+In game design and inherent in the way the Odyssey has been built the “If This Then That” engine drives the stacking

 - Cue – Monthly Pay Arrives